Luiz-Gracian/FIIs---Volatility-predictions/README.md

 plot - vizualisation (ggplot2)

-efeccient_frontier; use it for each month of interests (pending update)
+efeccient_frontier; use it for each month of interest. (pending update)